microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/docs/v1.0-beta/Update-MgIdentityContinuouAccessEvaluationPolicy.md

 # Update-MgIdentityContinuouAccessEvaluationPolicy

 ## SYNOPSIS
-Update the properties of a continuousAccessEvaluationPolicy object.
+Update the navigation property continuousAccessEvaluationPolicy in identity

 ## SYNTAX